-The Los Angeles Hybrid 27th RNCI Red Nation International Film Festival runs November 1-30, 2022, Festival includes 62+ film screenings * Star-Studded On the Red is Green Carpet Interviews, *Native FILM Market™ * Masterclasses with Industry Professionals * Retrospectives, *Red Nation Conversation Series™ * Native Women in Film & Telesvion in All Media™ * Indigenous Film Series * Environmental Social Justice Films * Native Film Labs * DATE TBA November 2022 RNCI Red Nation Awards™ broadcast LIVE on Red Nation Television Network™ Native is Here (reaching 10 million viewers in 37 countries) The Festival features the only film competition in the world that offers guaranteed distribution of American Indian & Indigenous Award winning independent films, as well as films that screen at the festival to include a broadcast television release in partnership with Red Nation Television Network™, a global provider of streaming movies and TV series and soon to be announced Festival’s native films televised on a Cable server provider.
+The Los Angeles Hybrid 27th RNCI Red Nation International Film Festival runs November 1-30, 2022, Festival includes 62+ film screenings * Star-Studded On the Red is Green Carpet Interviews, *Native FILM Market™ * Masterclasses with Industry Professionals * Retrospectives, *Red Nation Conversation Series™ * Native Women in Film & Telesvion in All Media™ * Indigenous Film Series * Environmental Social Justice Films * Native Film Labs * November 20, 2022 RNCI Red Nation Awards™ broadcast LIVE on Red Nation Television Network™ Native is Here (reaching 10 million viewers in 37 countries) The Festival features the only film competition in the world that offers guaranteed distribution of American Indian & Indigenous Award winning independent films, as well as films that screen at the festival to include a broadcast television release in partnership with Red Nation Television Network™, a global provider of streaming movies and TV series and soon to be announced Festival’s native films televised on a Cable server provider.